anybox/anybox.recipe.odoo/doc/configuration.rst

 Odoo recipes
 ~~~~~~~~~~~~

-There are three different recipes bundled with
+There are four different recipes bundled with
 ``anybox.recipe.openerp``.
 The option line to put in your part (see
 :ref:`buildout_conf_parts`) is the following.